a-i-ks/ioBroker.volumio_legacy/README.md

 # ioBroker.volumio
 =================

-This is adapter remote controlling a volumio instance.
+This is an adapter for remote controlling a volumio instance.

 ## Changelog

-### 0.2.0
+### 0.0.1
 * (a-i-ks) initial release